jacobvasquez92/Azuki-Series-Pt.1-Port-of-Entry/README.md

 Based on the findings in the **Azuki Series Pt.1** investigation, here is the organized summary of the intrusion mapped to the 5 distinct phases and the corresponding MITRE ATT&CK techniques.
 ---

-Based on the findings in the Azuki Series Pt.1 investigation, here is the organized summary of the intrusion mapped to the 5 distinct phases and the corresponding MITRE ATT&CK techniques
+### **Based on the findings in the Azuki Series Pt.1 investigation, this is the organized intrusion summary mapped to the 5 distinct phases and the corresponding MITRE ATT&CK techniques.**
 ###  :collision:**MITRE ATT&CK Mapping**:collision:

 | Phase | Tactic | Technique Name | ID | Description of Activity |